 - Lighter: Let’s be honest, lighters get a lot of use when you go camping.
 From lighting campfires to smoking perfectly legal substances, a lighter has a lot of very important roles on any successful camping trip.
-Any lighter will do, but I prefer a long reach style so I can navigate the firestarter easier.
-These ultralight flint packs are also nice as a backup.
+Any lighter will do, but I prefer a long reach style so I can navigate the firestarter easier, and I prefer a rechargeable lighter because it’s more environmentally friendly!
+A set of waterproof matches are also nice to have as a backup.

-- Scissors: They are scissors.
-They cut stuff.
-Forget a pair and you’ll regret it.
-A pair of regular old scissors lives permanently in our camping box.
+- Scissors: Forget a pair and you’ll regret it (probably while trying to open some food when you’re incredibly hungry).
+A pair of scissors lives permanently in our camping box.

 - Trash Bag: Leave.
 No. Trace!
 You’ll need to bag up pretty much everything.
 Food scraps are the only thing that should go in the firepit, and even that should only happen if the fire is actively raging.
 I can’t tell you how many times I’ve entered camp to find beer cans and cigarettes littering a fire pit.
 Leaving trash is not only harmful to wildlife and the environment, but it can attract unwelcome visitors to your campsite as well.
 Like bears.
 And raccoons.
 So just bag it all up!